Perspective Drawing with Lazy Nezumi Pro

 4. Keyboard Shortcuts

-This preset has several useful keyboard shortcuts that can be assigned via the Settings->Edit Shortcuts menu's Constraint Shortcuts tab.
+This preset has several useful keyboard shortcuts that can be assigned via the Settings->Edit Shortcuts menu's Ruler Shortcuts tab.
 Please note that these shortcuts will not override any functions that are already assigned to keys in your art application, so you'll want to use keys that don't already have a function.
-These will be active as long as the Settings->Constraint Param Shortcuts menu is checked.
+These will be active as long as the Settings->Ruler Param Shortcuts menu is checked.
 You don't have to set keys for all of these, but depending on how you work, you might find some of them very useful.

 - Perspective - Rotate VP1: Hold key down while moving your pen from left to right to rotate VP1 continuously.